Head Lice Infestation

 How common is head lice infestation?

 Head lice infection is very common.
 It has been estimated that up to one in every 10 children in school acquires head lice at some time.
-In one study, the estimated annual cost of head lice infestations in the United States was nearly $1 billion dollars.

 Who is at risk for getting head lice?